 See our editorial policies for author guidance on good citation practice.

 All references, including URLs, must be numbered consecutively, in square brackets, in the order in which they are cited in the text, followed by any in tables or legends.
 Each reference must have an individual reference number.
 Please avoid excessive referencing.
-The journal allows a maximum of 70 references for Research articles.
+The journal allows a maximum of 200 references for Reviews, 80 references for Research articles, 200 for Opinion articles, and 40 for Short reports.
 If automatic numbering systems are used, the reference numbers must be finalized and the bibliography must be fully formatted before submission.